-In terms of seismic energy release, it is the larger earthquakes that dominate.
-In Taranaki these are events with high magnitude 4 or low magnitude 5 values, and most have occurred west of Mt Taranaki.
+In terms of seismic energy release (Figure 6.4), it is the larger earthquakes that dominate.
+In Taranaki, these are events with high magnitude 4 or low magnitude 5 values, and most have occurred west of Mt Taranaki, in the Cape Egmont Fault Zone.